 How have individual female scientists contributed to the advancement of science through time?
 To celebrate the 100th anniversary of International Women’s Day (March 8th) and to mark International Year of Chemistry 2011, The Open University asked some of the female scientists currently working in its Faculty of Science, to nominate their personal choice of outstanding woman of science.
 The female scientists nominated include several Nobel Prize Laureates, such as Marie Curie, Dorothy Hodgkin and American geneticist, Barbara McClintock.
 The academics also talk about their own experiences of being a woman in the sciences today.Listen now ❯Women in Science

-Take a look at 60 of the world's most influential and pioneering women over the past 100 years.Take part now ❯The Real Wonder Women
+Take a look at 60 of the world's most influential and pioneering women and the impact they made over 100 years.Take part now ❯The Real Wonder Women

 Take it further with The Open University

 English literature is a broad and accessible subject that is important in its own right and offers connections to a wide range of other kinds of cultural enquiry.
 This wide-ranging, fascinating degree course draws on a rich variety of texts and approaches, helping to reveal the extraordinary scope of English Literature and its importance in today’s world.
 You’ll encounter texts from different historical and cultural settings – including translations – in genres from poetry to fiction to film scripts.
 At Level 1 your studies will be framed within interdisciplinary themes; later, more specialised modules will help you consolidate your understanding of literary history and critical approaches to all the major literary genres.
 You can also choose creative writing and English language modules as part of your English literature degree.
 As you progress, you’ll become a more self-aware reader of all kinds of writing, and acquire advanced skills in analysis, evaluation and communication.Learn more ❯BA (Honours) English Literature